 Bonding with their host over morning coffee is one of the best parts of staying with friends.
 But they can miss it completely when they realize they only packed a ratty grandma nightgown or — even worse — NSFW lingerie.

-Not only can they wear their pajamas to breakfast without feeling self-conscious, but they're also super-comfy and great to wrap up in after a shower.
+Not only can they wear their pajamas to breakfast without feeling self-conscious, but the robes are also super-comfy and great to wrap up in after a shower.

 #10 Expect the Unexpected with Extra Personal Supplies

-And let your guests know where they are so they won't feel guilty for bothering you (or worse, go without!).
+And let your guests know where those supplies are so they won't feel guilty for bothering you (or worse, go without!).
 Here's a list of things that rock-star Airbnb hosts always keep in stock:

 - Disposable razors